 - They manage themselves to commitments and deadlines.

-- They get stakeholders involved at the right times and in the right ways and keep everything moving.
+- They get stakeholders involved at the right times in the right ways to keep everything moving.

-And more than all of this, good business analysts have a strong eye for scope.
-While it can be fun to figure out what we might pack if everything but the kitchen sink fits into the car, good business analysts realize that implementation constraints nearly always get in the way of achieving the full vision the first time out.
-And so they keep a close eye on value and feasibility and guide their stakeholders toward a set of requirements that can actually get implemented.
+More than all of this, good business analysts have a strong eye for scope.
+While it can be fun to figure out what we might pack in if everything but the kitchen sink happens to fit into the car, high performing business analysts realize that the implementation constraints nearly always get in the way of achieving the full vision in the first time out.
+They keep a close eye on value and feasibility and they guide their stakeholders towards a set of requirements that can actually get implemented.

 Being a great business analyst goes beyond just the foundational skills.
 It’s about being resourceful, utilizing the right tools at the right time, creating alignment and clarity through active stakeholder engagement.
 Additionally, a touch of project management expertise is vital for maintaining project scope and momentum.